 Ribbon Tail Worms

-These worms have even more action that the previously mentioned straight tail worms and are made from the same materials.
+These worms have even more action than the previously mentioned straight-tail worms and are made from the same materials.

 Color ranges for ribbon tail worms are the same as straight tail worms.

 Sizes for these worms again can be very long.
 When fishing these longer worms upwards of 14 inches or more, you will tend to catch larger fish.